Martin Luther King III: Reconciliation with siblings and return to King Center

-On April 4, 2011, the 43rd anniversary of the assassination of his father, King helped to lead nationwide demonstrations against initiatives to eliminate and undermine collective bargaining rights of public workers in Wisconsin and other states.
+On April 4, 2011, the 43rd anniversary of the assassination of his father, King helped to lead nationwide demonstrations against initiatives to eliminate and undermine the collective bargaining rights of public workers in Wisconsin and other states.
 King led a mass march in Atlanta and spoke to a crowd of supporters at the Georgia state capitol, urging them to "defend the collective bargaining rights of teachers, bus drivers, police, firefighters and other public service workers, who educate, protect and serve our children and families".
 On November 17, 2011, King and AFL–CIO President Richard Trumka co-authored an article for CNN, calling for reforms to end oppressive immigration laws.

 In August 2013, King went to Philadelphia, where he joined Mayor Michael Nutter in announcing the city's joining of a national campaign on poverty, jobs and education.
 To commemorate the fiftieth anniversary of the March on Washington, King traveled to Washington, along with other civil rights leaders.
 On November 21, 2013, King spoke at DePauw University regarding his memories of John F. Kennedy's assassination.

 King appeared on MSNBC's The Cycle on May 9, 2014.
-He was asked by co-host Touré if he believed that Democratic Party has done enough to get the overwhelming support from African-Americans it receives.
+He was asked by co-host Touré if he believed that the Democratic Party has done enough to get the overwhelming support from African Americans it receives.
 King's answer is said to have shocked the host.
 "The party does not do enough," he said.
 "It's our responsibility to hold the party accountable.
 And I'm not sure we do that.
 I think we have to find a way to hold the parties accountable."
-He went on to say that he believed there should be communication between African-Americans and the Tea Party Movement, saying "the only way you change is you have to be at least communicating".
+He went on to say that he believed there should be communication between African Americans and the Tea Party Movement, saying "the only way you change is you have to be at least communicating".